reponsekdz2/original-app-social-app/README.md

 # 3. Set up the database
 #  - Start your local MySQL server.
 #  - Create a new database (e.g., CREATE DATABASE talka;).
-#  - Execute the SQL commands in `backend/schema.txt` to create all tables.
+#  - Execute the SQL commands in `schema.txt` to create all tables.

 # 4. Create upload directories
 #  - Inside the `backend/` directory, create an `uploads` folder.